 Travel Out of Season

-Travel prices across the board soar phenomenally during the summer months.
+Travel prices across the board soar phenomenally during the Greek summer months.
 Between June and September, millions of tourists flock to Greece to marvel at its sun-bleached ruins and laze on the pristine beaches of its islands.

 During this time, the prices of flights, car rentals, hotels, and tours are at an all-time high.
 Even lesser-known islands like Paxos see hotel prices double from July to August then drop back down again in September.